 Our education programme must be an amalgam of ideas, research and contributions from professionals, young people and their parents; it needs to be diverse enough to fully accommodate all of Matabeleland’s social and cultural diversity.
 Parents and the communities must play their role and play it well and fully; participation of the Matabeleland population in the framing of our education programme is paramount.

-A good education is not only about technological and teacher training sophistication and specialisation but getting the basics right and getting the balance right.
-We need mutual trust and equal involvement of parents and professionals not only in the education of Matabeleland children but also in the drawing up of what constitutes a good education for our children and the future of Matabeleland.
-Without parental involvement teachers are powerless; parents need to set the standards at home and reinforce what the teachers do in schools.
+A good education is not only about technological and teacher training sophistication and specialisation, but getting the basics right and getting the balance right.
+We need mutual trust and consensual involvement of parents and professionals not only in the education of Matabeleland children but also in the drawing up of what constitutes a good education for our children and the future of Matabeleland.
+Every functionary of the community is essential to mould a child; without active parents involvement teachers’ power suffers; parents need to set the tone at home and reinforce what the teachers do in school.